CBID2/documentation-template/docs/resume/resume.md

 - Earned the "Top Publication Contributor of 2023" title for outstanding articles.
 - Author a comprehensive tutorial on HTML forms that received 1.2k views.
 - Author a comprehensive tutorial on writing effective commit messages that reached 10K views within two weeks of debut.

+  ### Pearson- Bloomington, MN (2019-2023)

+**Writing Tutor(Remote)**

+Provide personalized lessons on grammar, content development, and writing an effective thesis, introduction, and conclusion to students in asynchronous sessions.

+- Implement creative instructional strategies during 30-35 min asynchronous tutoring sessions that led to a 95% productivity rate.
+- Attain a 95% satisfaction rate amongst students by commenting on their writing strengths before suggesting areas of improvement.
+- Modify tutoring strategies based on supervisor’s suggestions to provide effective feedback to students, which led to a 95% student success rate.

 ## Education